thatsOven/opal-lang/README.md

 	- Specifies that a program cannot be compiled.
 Useful for programs that use Python features that are not included in Cython.
 It's not meant to be used via terminal.
 - `--compile-only`
 	- Specifies that a program can only be compiled.
 Useful for programs that use Cython instructions or features.
 It's not meant to be used via terminal.
+- `--module`
+	- Specifies that a program is a module.
+It's not meant to be used via terminal.
 - `--debug`
 	- Saves the Cython annotations file when compiling for debugging purposes.
 	- **Usage**: --debug